frmwrk123/frmwrk123.github.io/README.md

 - pages/: directory for pages, don't forget permalink variable for new pages, update every page but 404.html and cv.html to your situation
 - index.html: you should probably update the text here
+- .htaccess: remove the part that rewrites jim.2martens.de to 2martens.de

 Beyond this no changes are absolutely necessary.
 No links are hard-coded in the pages, layouts or include files beyond the technical dependencies.